athiercelin/SMSDoor/README.md

 3D Printer - http://shop.prusa3d.com/en/3d-printers/59-original-prusa-i3-mk2-kit.html

+## Assembly
+TBD

+## Software

+I started this project using one of the sample provided by Adafruit.

+I then modified it to deliver the feature I wanted.

+All you need to do is to upload the .ino into the arduino and you are good to go.

+## Usage
+TBD

 ## Notes
 Solder: You can use lead free, just get flux and research what you are doing